nikolalsvk/blog/content/blog/deploying-and-configuring-lightouse-ci-server/index.md

 ## BONUS: Post a GitHub Commit Status Check

 We can have LHCI post a status check to our commits as LHCI finishes with running.
-That's a great way to see how the Ligthouse run went without going into the GitHub Action or opening the LHCI server.Here's an example:
+That's a great way to see how the Lighthouse run went without going into the GitHub Action or opening the LHCI server.Here's an example:

 ![Lighthouse status check](./lighthouse-status-check.png)